People

 Degree Earned: M.S. in Mechanical Engineering

-Thesis or Disseration Title: Evaluation of the effects of rotational speed on microstructural and mechanical properties of additive friction stir deposited aluminum 6061
+Thesis or Dissertation Title: Evaluation of the effects of rotational speed on microstructural and mechanical properties of additive friction stir deposited aluminum 6061

 Where Are They Now: Vanderbilt University